patricksurry/g3/README.md

 Returns a [stylable](#stylable), [appendable](#appendable) *indicatePointer* object,
-which is called to draw a pointer that typically points to the current metric value, or a rescaled version, on the gauge axis.
+which is called to draw a pointer that typically points to the current metric value, or some converted version, on the gauge axis.

 *indicatePointer*.**shape**([*shape*: string]) · [source](src/indicate.js)